 - Try the local rosemary honey called Olintio.

-- Visit local winery Dobricic and tate their red wine made from the autochthonous Dobricic grapes.
+- Visit local winery Dobricic and taste their red wine made from the autochthonous Dobricic grapes.

 If you want to get more in depth with the options here, check out my full guide to Solta Island.